devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 Previously we deployed the JWT Pizza static frontend content over the content delivery network (CDN) that GitHub Pages provides.
 However, GitHub Pages has some significant limitations that disqualify it for large scale production usage.
 These [limitations](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#limits-on-use-of-github-pages) include the following:

 - Published GitHub Pages sites may be no larger than 1 GB.
-- GitHub Pages deployments will timeout if they take longer than 10 minutes.
+- GitHub Pages deployments will time out if they take longer than 10 minutes.
 - GitHub Pages sites have a soft bandwidth limit of 100 GB per month.
 - GitHub Pages sites have a soft limit of 10 builds per hour.